onap/integration/docs/docs_vfwHPA.rst

             }'

 11. Onboard the vFW HPA template.
 The templates can be gotten from the `demo <https://github.com/onap/demo>`_ repo.
-The heat and env files used are located in demo/heat/vFW_HPA/vFW/.
+The heat and env files used are located in demo/heat/vFW_HPA/vFW/, if SRIOV NICs are going to be used for any of the VMs, use the SRIOV NIC heat templates in demo/heat/vFW_HPA/vFW_SRIOV_NIC/.
 Create a zip file using the files.
 For onboarding instructions see steps 4 to 9 of `vFWCL instantiation, testing and debugging <https://wiki.onap.org/display/DW/vFWCL+instantiation%2C+testing%2C+and+debuging>`_.
 Note that in step 5, only one VSP is created.
 For the VSP the option to submit for testing in step 5cii was not shown.
 So you can check in and certify the VSP and proceed to step 6.

 12. Get the parameters (model info, model invarant id...etc) required to create a service instance via rest.
 This can be done by creating a service instance via VID as in step 10 of `vFWCL instantiation, testing and debugging <https://wiki.onap.org/display/DW/vFWCL+instantiation%2C+testing%2C+and+debuging>`_.
 After creating the service instance, exec into the SO bpmn pod and look into the /app/logs/bpmn/debug.log file.
 Search for the service instance and look for its request details.
 Then populate the parameters required to create a service instance via rest in step 13 below.